N\'eron models of Jacobians over bases of arbitrary dimension: N eron models of Jacobians

 \subsection{A criterion for separatedness}

-In this subsection, we exhibit a necessary and sufficient combinatorial condition for the N\'eron model of Theorem \ref{theorem:NMs_Jac} to be separated, closely related to the alignment condition of \cite{Holmes}.
+In this subsection, we exhibit a necessary and sufficient combinatorial condition for the N\'eron model of Theorem \ref{theorem:NMs_Jac} to be separated, closely related to the alignment condition of~\cite{Holmes}.

-\begin{defi} Let $\Gamma$ be a graph labelled by a monoid $M$, noted multiplicatively.
-Following \cite[Definition 2.11]{Holmes}, we say that $\Gamma$ is \textit{aligned} when for every cycle $\Gamma^0$ in $\Gamma$, all the labels figuring in $\Gamma^0$ are positive powers of the same element $l$ of $M$.
-When $S$ is a smooth-factorial scheme and $s\to S$ a geometric point, we say that a nodal curve $X/S$ is \textit{aligned at $s$} when its dual graph $\Gamma_s$ at $s$ is aligned.
+\begin{defi} Let $\Gamma$ be a graph labelled by a monoid $M$, written multiplicatively.
+Following~\cite[Definition 2.11]{Holmes}, we say that $\Gamma$ is \textit{aligned} when for every cycle $\Gamma^0$ in $\Gamma$, all the labels figuring in $\Gamma^0$ are positive powers of the same element $l$ of $M$.
+When $S$ is a smooth-factorial scheme and $s\to S$ a geometric point, we say that a nodal curve $X/S$ is \textit{aligned at~$s$} when its dual graph $\Gamma_s$ at $s$ is aligned.
 We say $X/S$ is \emph{aligned} if it is aligned at every geometric point of $S$.

 If $M$ is the free commutative monoid over a set of generators $G$, we say that $\Gamma$ is \textit{strictly aligned} if $l$ can be chosen in $G$.
-We say that $X/S$ is \textit{strictly aligned at $s$} if $\Gamma_s$ is strictly aligned (here $G$ is the set of principal prime ideals of $\O^{\on{et}}_{S,s}$).
+We say that $X/S$ is \textit{strictly aligned at $s$} if $\Gamma_s$ is strictly aligned (here $G$ is the set of principal prime ideals of $\O^{\on{\acute{e}t}}_{S,s}$).
 We say that $X/S$ is \emph{strictly aligned} if it is strictly aligned at every geometric point of $S$. \end{defi}

-\begin{ex} Over $S=\spec\C[[u,v]]$, at the closed point, among the three following dual graphs, the first is not aligned; the second is aligned but not strictly, and the third is strictly aligned.
+\begin{ex} Over $S=\spec\C[[u,v]]$, at the closed point, among the following three dual graphs, the first is not aligned, the second is aligned but not strictly, and the third is strictly aligned.

 \end{ex}

 \begin{ex} In the setting of Example \ref{example:irred_not_etale_irred}, the curve $X/S$ is strictly aligned at the closed point $s$ of $S$ (since $S$ is strictly local and the dual graph at $s$ is a loop with prime label), but $X/S$ is not aligned. \end{ex}